12 Easter Peeps Flavors, Ranked Worst To Best

 All told, we didn't really enjoy this flavor as much as we thought we would.
 Even though it successfully accomplished the task of mimicking the taste of fruit punch, it just wasn't a good fit for Peeps.
 Perhaps it's because we like our fruit punch to be extra icy cold, and a Peep just can't be that.

 When you imagine a brood of Peeps, chances are that you're picturing little yellow chickies all in a row.
 It turns out, there's a good reason for this.
-Just Born explains that while the standard sugar flavor comes in a variety of colors, the classic sunshine bright version is actually the best-selling variety of these marshmallow treats.
+The standard sugar flavor comes in a variety of colors, the classic sunshine bright version is actually the best-selling variety of these marshmallow treats.

 Delights Peeps are a cool spin on the classic treat.
 When they debuted in 2011, these dipped marshmallows were available in milk or dark chocolate, but now, there are more varieties to choose from.
 In fact, you can even get your own Peeps customized with a coating and crunch topping to suit your tastes.